akshjain83/distributed-os-fun/Goldchase Multiplayer Game/README.md

 Rules

 1. Use h,j,k,and l to move the player left, down, up, and right respectively.
 2. If a player lands on top of a square containing gold, post a message declaring whether the player has found fool's gold or real gold.
+Also disappear the gold from the map.
 3. A player may not move into a wall, or off the edge of the map.
 Silently ignore direction commands which attempt an illegal move.
 4. One player may move over/through another player.
 5. When a player who has found the real gold attempts to move off the map, he is declared winner--display a "You Won!" message.
 Note that in this first version, the other players won't know that a winner has been declared.